pjmlp/WinRT-Rust/readme.md

 # Future plans

-If Rust eventually supports the creation of WinRT components, the C++/CX wrapper code can be replaced by pure Rust code.
+~~If Rust eventually supports the creation of WinRT components, the C++/CX wrapper code can be replaced by pure Rust code.~~

+As .NET Native isn't getting any updates beyond .NET Core 3, C++/CX got replaced with C++/WinRT, and Rust/WinRT is still work in progress, I am archiving this repo.